Toggle Nav

 Instead, we pioneered the technique of classifying hair according to four textures:

-Other factors we take into consideration include your hair’s length and level of processing.
-Combining all this information together helps us to advise you on a daily hair care regime that is right for you.
-Read on to discover our expert guide on how to identify your hair texture, as well as the products we recommend specifically for it, to help your hair look and feel its very best.
+Other factors we take into consideration include your hair’s length, condition and level of processing.
+Combining all this information together helps us to advise you on a daily hair care regime that is right for you and your hair.

 The 'Normal Hair' Myth

-You might have come across labels on shampoo and styling products that say, ‘suitable for ‘Normal/Dry Hair’ or ‘Normal/Oily Hair’.
+You may have come across labels on shampoo and styling products that say, ‘suitable for ‘Normal/Dry Hair’ or ‘Normal/Oily Hair’.
 However, what counts as ‘normal’ for your hair will not be the same ‘normal’ for everyone else (like your family, friends or children, for example).
-Your hair may be very fine and dry, while your friend’s might be very coarse and dry, and whilst both hair conditions are ‘normal’, they require completely different regimes and products to look their best.
+Your hair may be very fine and dry, while your friend’s might be very coarse and dry.
+Whilst both hair conditions are classified as ‘normal’, they require completely different regimes and products to look their best.

 The 'Dry Hair' Myth